Norwich Cathedral: Despenser Reredos

-In St Luke's Chapel, behind the altar is a late 14th century painting, known as the Despenser Retable, named after the Bishop of Norwich, Henry le Despenser (1369–1406).
-During the Peasants' Revolt of 1381, Despenser's forces successfully contained the revolt in Norfolk and the painting was probably commissioned in thanksgiving.
-Shield in the border of the painting are associated with others who led the attack on the peasants.
-The retable was re-discovered in 1847, having been reversed and used as a table top.
+In St Luke's Chapel, behind the altar, is a late 14th century altarpiece, known as the Despenser Retable or Despenser Reredos.
+It was named after the Bishop of Norwich, Henry le Despenser (1369–1406).
+During the Peasants' Revolt of 1381, Despenser's forces successfully contained the revolt in Norfolk, and the reredos may have been commissioned as an act of thanksgiving.
+Shields in the border of the painting are associated with others who led the defence against the peasants.
+The reredos was rediscovered in a damaged state in 1847, having been reversed and used as part of a table.